 Last week one of my dearest customers was worried about having enabled recursiveness in his server.
 I think he does not understand very well what this means and why sometimes it is considered a security flaw.
-After discussing with him, I promised him I will write an article explaining this.
+After discussing it with him, I promised him I would write an article explaining this.
 So here it is.

 Recursive DNS Flow